 Office of Research and Sponsored Programs

-IMPORTANT Proposal Submission Changes Due to the Revised PHS Financial Conflict of Interest Regulations
+Proposal Submission Procedures to Comply with PHS Financial Conflict of Interest Regulations

 Changes to the PHS regulations require that MUSC take a pro-active role in identifying and managing potential financial conflicts of interest (FCOI).
 These regulations apply to MUSC and also to any sub-recipients and consultants (paid or unpaid) who are participating on a sponsored project.
 The following processes have been developed to ensure compliance with the regulations.

 External Contributors (i.e. individuals, consultants, collaborators, mentors, etc.):